-Luckily, law firm managers can keep both their guesses and their watches at home.
-According to experts, the secret to project management isn’t time management at all.
+Why?
+According to experts, the secret to project management has nothing to do with time at all.
 In fact, most managers speed past deadlines.

 Forget the schedule.
-Key filing or court deadlines aside, it’s more impotant to be goal- and product-oriented than time-oriented.
+Key filing or court deadlines aside, it’s more important to be goal- and product-oriented than time-oriented.

 “Why don’t more project managers sound an alarm when they’re going to blow past their deadlines?” ask Joe Knight, Roger Thomas, and Brad Angus for the Harvard Business Review Blog.